SarahSkileth64/SarahSkileth64/README.md

 - 👋 Hi, I’m @SarahSkileth64
 - 👀 I’m interested in ... a huge amount of things.
 - 🌱 I’m currently learning ...
-Swedish and programming
+Swedish, Russian and programming
 - 💞️ I’m looking to collaborate on ... not really anything
 - 📫 How to reach me ...